Oracle NetSuite Pricing

 The cost of user licenses is a flat rate per license.
 Additional user licenses can always be added later as needed.

 NetSuite is different from other ERP software because it’s an “out of the box” solution – meaning the core software functionality is included.
-However, there could be additional modules that are key for your organization that need to be purchased as well.
+However, you can purchase additional modules that are key for your organization.

 What's included in NetSuite?

-Every edition of NetSuite includes the following functionality:
+Every edition of NetSuite offers the following functionality:

 - Financial Management